4 CARES Act small business temporary assistance programs

 - You had to fully or partially suspend your operations due to a coronavirus shutdown order

 - Your business has decreased (1) by more than 50% in 2020 compared to the same calendar quarter in 2019, or (2) by more than 20% in 2021 compared to the same calendar quarter in 2019

 What does this credit cover?

-As a small business owner and employer, you can claim a refundable tax credit of 50% on qualifying wages, up to $10,000.
+As a small business owner and employer in 2020, you can claim a refundable payroll tax credit of 50% on qualifying wages, up to $10,000 during 2020.
 This credit is for wages paid to your employees from March 13 to December 31, 2020.